maederhkh/prompt2GDPR/README.md

 # Assessing Privacy Policy Compliance with GDPR Article 5 Using Large Language Models

-This repository contains the appendices, experimental outputs, and analysis scripts for the master's thesis: **"Assessing Privacy Policy Compliance with GDPR Article 5 Using Large Language Models: The Role of Prompt Design"**.
+This repository contains the appendices, experimental outputs, and analysis scripts for the master's thesis: **"Assessing Privacy Policy Compliance with GDPR Article 5 Using Large Language Models"**.

 ## Abstract Overview